- Great Smoky Mountains Fly Fishing Report: February 21, 2026

 Smoky Mountain Stream Conditions:

-The streams with links that have nearby USGS Station Real-time stream data: Click the links to see updates:Little River: Rate 235 cfs at 2.11 ft
+The streams with links that have nearby USGS Station Real-time stream data: Click the links to see updates:Little River: Rate 274 cfs at 2.44 ft.
+Good wading up to 300 with extra caution up to 375 ft

 Hazel Creek and the other larger NC streams flowing into Fontana Lake:

-The streams are flowing a little below a normal levels and clear.Weather Forecast: (click the boxes below for more detailed weather information)
+The streams are flowing near a normal level and clear.Weather Forecast: (click the boxes below for more detailed weather information)

 https://forecast7.com/en/35d71n83d51/gatlinburg/?unit=us